League Park

 About the Location

-The park served as home to various professional sports teams including the Cleveland Indians, Cleveland Spiders, and Cleveland Buckeyes of the Negro American League.
+Over the years, the park welcomed various teams including the Cleveland Indians, Cleveland Spiders, and the Cleveland Buckeyes of the Negro American League, each adding their own chapter to its storied past.

-Babe Ruth hit his 500th home run at League Park, and it was the site of the first grand slam and the only unassisted triple play in World Series history during the 1920 series.
+Babe Ruth's 500th home run soared over these grounds, and the park hosted both the first grand slam and the only unassisted triple play in World Series history during the 1920 series.
+There's something magical about standing in the same spots where greats like Ruth, Shoeless Joe Jackson, and Bob Feller once played their hearts out.

 All Features & Facilities